Sony PS VR2: pricing, news, rumors, features, and release date

-Sony released the PlayStation 5 near the end of 2020, and the console has been a huge success, becoming the best-selling console in the US near the end of 2021.
-And now Sony has introduced its new virtual reality system, including new controllers and headset, the PS VR2.
+Sony released the PlayStation 5 near the end of 2020, and the console has been a huge success, becoming the best-selling console in the US.

 PS VR2, or PlayStation VR2, is the aptly named successor to Sony’s original PSVR headset from 2016.
 And with the improvement in the performance of the PS5 over the PS4, the PS VR2 looks like a major step up.

 We first learned about the existence of the new PS VR2 back in February.
-Since then, we’ve learned a lot about the upcoming VR headset through various patent filings, leaks, and revelations from the company.
-So let’s see what we know about the PS VR2 so far.
+Since then, we’ve learned a lot about the upcoming VR headset through the company’s various patent filings, leaks, and revelations.

 What is Sony’s PS VR2?